concur/developer.concur.com/expense-report/expense-entry-attendee-resource-get.markdown

 ---
-title: Expense Entry Attendee Resource
+title: Get a list of expense entry attendees
 layout: operation
 ---